rmn20/PlaneCut/README.md

 # PlaneCut
 Color quantization/palette generation program for png images that outperforms Photoshop and GIMP.

-This program uses my color indexing algorithm inspired by bsp and the median section.
-Perhaps similar algorithms already exist, but I haven't searched for information about it.
+This program uses color indexing algorithm inspired by bsp and the median section.

 # How to use
 ````